heysarver/docker-compose/README.md

-# docker-compose-gpu
+# docker-compose
-docker-compose files used on a GPU cloud VM
+docker-compose files I use